Skip to content

 Overview

-Daybreak Cohousing is a self-managed community and relies on the good will of residents to volunteer their time and skills on two teams, attend our two-hour monthly plenary, participate in two monthly workdays, and team projects to benefit the entire community.
+Daybreak Cohousing is a self-managed community and relies on the good will of residents to invest their time and skills on two teams, attend our two-hour monthly plenary, participate in two monthly workdays, and team projects to benefit the entire community.

 “Through cooperation and some proximity, the members of cohousing communities build social relationships and work together to address practical needs.
 This kind of relationship demands accountability, but in turn provides security and a sense of belonging.” states Kathryn McCamant and Charles Durrett in their book Creating Cohousing: Building Sustainable Communities.